Conversion Optimization Blog 6 min read

 There are three types of conversion audit: technical, user design (UX), and copy.
 Below is a quick rundown of each:

 This involves a review of the technical foundations of your website.

 Imagine opening the hood of your car to check for potential problems.
 With search engine optimization audits, the focus is on the crawlability and indexability of a webpage.
-In CRO technical audit, the spotlight is on page elements.
+In CO technical audit, the spotlight is on page elements.

-A technical CRO audit helps ensure that every element on a page is designed with a purpose: to reach your conversion goals.
+A technical CO audit helps ensure that every element on a page is designed with a purpose: to reach your conversion goals.
 It’s good to regularly practice optimizing the technical aspects of your website, to check if you’re meeting the standards of Google’s Core Web Vitals.

 UX Design Audit

 A UX design audit involves a heuristic evaluation of your webpages to detect design issues associated with the user interface.
 Its main focus is the usability of your site.

 The primary aim is easy browsing that will help entice visitors to stay longer on your website and perform a desired action.
 “Optimal usability ensures that visitors stay on your pages and even explore others – a goal achieved only by eliminating factors that may turn off a visitor which you uncover,” according to Propelrr.

 In the article ‘Improving a Human-Computer Dialogue’, usability pioneers Jakob Nielsen and Rolf Molich laid down a set of principles or heuristics to determine the usability of a design or a product.

 Below is a checklist of criteria that you may use when conducting a UX design audit: